eclipse-iceoryx/iceoryx/doc/website/release-notes/iceoryx-v2-0-0.md

    The default `ServiceDescription` consists of empty strings.

 1. The service-related methods have been moved from `PoshRuntime` to `ServiceDiscovery`.
-The `offerService` and `stopOfferService` methods have been removed and `findService` has now an additional event parameter:
+The `offerService` and `stopOfferService` methods have been removed and `findService` has now an additional event parameter.
+   Furthermore it requires a function to be provided which is applied to each `ServiceDescription` in the search result (and can be used to collect them in a container etc.).

+   The `iox::popo::MessagingPattern` parameter allows to search publishers (`PUB_SUB`) or servers (`REQ_RES`).

     ```cpp
     // before